General Surgery Qualifying Exam

-- Accredited Program: Have satisfactorily completed a residency training program in general surgery accredited by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada.
-All training must be completed by July 1 to be eligible for that year's QE.
+- Accredited Program: Have satisfactorily completed a residency training program in general surgery accredited by the ACGME or RCPSC.
+All training must be completed by July 1 for an applicant to be eligible to take that year's exam.

 - Training: Have met all ABS training requirements for graduate education in general surgery.